Arts & culture · Reg 1149863

 Good

-Is BRASS FOR AFRICA a good charity?
+Is Brass for Africa a good charity?

-BRASS FOR AFRICA scores 79/100 (Good) on our Clarity Score, with 86% of spending going to charitable activities and accounts up to date.
-This reflects financial transparency and stewardship from Charity Commission filings — not the real-world impact of its programmes.
+Brass for Africa scores 77/100 (4 stars, Good) on CharityCompare's Clarity Score, calculated from its UK regulator filings.
+Its latest accounts year is 2024 (£916k total income, 86% of spending on charitable activities).
+This reflects financial transparency and stewardship on paper — not the real-world impact of its programmes.
 See the full breakdown.

 Donate